klaytn/enterprise_proxy_lite/README.md

+# Branch name will be changed

+We will change the `master` branch to `main` on Nov 1, 2022.
+After the branch policy change, please check your local or forked repository settings.

 # Enterprise Proxy Lite

 Compact version of Enterprise proxy that uses no DB connection.
 Please find more details in [Official documentation of EP.](https://docs.klaytn.com/klaytn/enterprise_proxy)